-OVERVIEW: The Maxine and Jack Zarrow Family Foundation gives most of its support to the Tulsa area and focuses giving on mental health and children’s issues.
-Recent local grants have been generally between $3,000 and $100,000, and the foundation typically meets to decide upon grants four times per year.
-At the end of a recent year, the foundation reported over $45 million in assets and over $3 million in total giving that year.
+OVERVIEW: The Maxine and Jack Zarrow Family Foundation gives much of its support to the Tulsa area and largely focuses giving on mental health and children’s issues.

-IP TAKE: Mental health is the biggest issue with this foundation because it hits close to home.
-The founders’ daughter suffers from mental illness and now lives in a community residence program.
+IP TAKE: Mental health is a big issue with this foundation because it hits close to home.
+The founders’ daughter suffers from mental illness and lives in a community residence program.
 The Zarrows established a mental health symposium to educate the public about the issues that affect the mentally ill and their families.
-All mental health organizations around Tulsa should have this foundation on their radars.